River On The Way To Mount Kailash

 AccommodationHotel

-From Darchen, start driving in the morning with a short ride to reach the holy spot of Tarboche (Yamadawor), a sacred place with views of Mt.
-Kailash West Face, and walk for around five hours.
+From Darchen, start driving in the morning for a short ride to reach the holy site of Tarboche (Yamadawor), a sacred place with views of Mt.
+Kailash's West Face, then walk for around 5 hours.

 Some people can go to Mt.
-Kailash for parikrama, and those who won’t go to Parikarma can stay at the Hotel, But everyone has to go to the Yama downer.
+Kailash for Parikrama, and those who won't go to Parikrama can stay at the Hotel, but everyone has to go to the Yama Dharan.

 (If some people are unable to walk/she can get hair horses)

-The walk begins on a wide trail with a slow climb to reach Dhiraphuk overnight, along with the small monastery and Gompa/monastery, which offer excellent views of holy Mt.
-Kailash North Face.
+The walk begins on a wide trail with a slow climb to reach Dhiraphuk overnight, along the way passing a small monastery and Gompa, which offer excellent views of the holy North Face of Mt.
+Kailash.

 Day09